Jökulsárlón: Protective measures for the bridge

+The name of the beach is actually Eystri-Fellsfjara.

 Tourism and Services

 Activities

-There are many activities available to guest at Jökulsárlón.
+There are many activities available to guests at Jökulsárlón.
 There are lagoon tours provided by several different companies in boats or kayaks.
 In the winter there are ice cave tours that leave from the lagoon parking lot.
 There are hiking trails around the area that offer guests an opportunity to explore the area.